-All monochromators featuring fixed slit holders require fixed slits to be installed at the input and output ports.
+All spectrographs featuring fixed slit holder(s) require fixed slits to be installed at the input port and optional output ports.
 Fixed slits are ordered separately, and should be the same size at the input and output ports.
 Micrometers adjustable slits allow for continuous variation of the width and height.
 Use the table below for guidance on resolution vs. slit width.
-For slit widths not specified in the table, multiply the micrometer adjustable slit width setting (mm) by the reciprocal dispersion (nm/mm) to calculate the resolution for each grating.

-Resolution is calculated for each grating at the grating's blaze wavelength, i.e. the wavelength with the greatest efficiency.
-Actual performance is determined by the monochromator wavelength accuracy, precision and calibration.
-Newport suggests having the monochromator recalibrated annually by a qualified service technician.
+Resolution is listed for each grating at the grating's blaze wavelength, i.e. the wavelength with the greatest efficiency.
+Actual performance is determined by the spectrograph wavelength accuracy, precision and calibration.
+Newport suggests having the spectrograph recalibrated annually by a qualified service technician.